TyW-98/hangman/README.md

 * Setup of GitHub repository to store project files.

 ## Milestone 2
-* Created a list of fruits and assigning it with the name word_list.
+* Created a list of fruits and assigning it with the name `word_list`.
+    ```go
+    word_list = ["Watermelon", "Honeydew", "Mango", "Apple", "Orange"]
+    ```
 * Import the random module to access the `random.choice()`.
 This method allow use to randomly select an element from the sequence that is passed it.
-The element is then assigned to a variable called word.
+The element is then assigned to a variable called `word`.

     ```go
      word = random.choice(word_list)
     ```
 * To get user input, the `input()` function is used.
 The input function also allows custom messages to be displayed when the function is called.
-Subsequently, the user input is then store in the variable named guess as a string.
+Subsequently, the user input is then store in the variable named `guess` as a string.

     ```go
     guess = input("Guess the fruit : ")